-Scenario 2: zig-zag attack (Figure 10).
-After a Scenario Start trigger, a small boat moves into position with respect to a big ship, then maintains distant station south-east of ship; on Trigger 1 (from SME), the small boat changes to maintaining station north-east of big ship; upon a Query trigger from the big ship, the small boat moves to maintaining station north-west of big ship; at Trigger 2 (from SME), the small boat approaches the big ship at the east and then rams it.
+Scenario 2: zig-zag attack (Figure 12).
+After a Scenario Start trigger, a small boat moves into position with respect to a big ship, then maintains distant station southeast of ship; on Trigger 2 (from SME), the small boat changes to maintaining station northeast of big ship; upon a Query trigger from the big ship, the small boat moves to maintaining station northwest of big ship; at Trigger 3 (from SME), the small boat approaches the big ship at the east and then rams it.
 The network controller for this scenario, shown in Figure 12, encapsulates all the above stages: the three successive steps of maintaining station with respect to the big ship, followed by approach and ram.
-The fi rst four behaviors have corresponding triggers that enable their activation, based on the conditions demonstrated during authoring.
+The first four behaviors have corresponding triggers that enable their activation, based on the conditions demonstrated during authoring.

 During training of navy officers, the learned behavior network controllers are assigned to specific boats, which will navigate autonomously under the control of the behavior network.
-Using the CAT interface, the instructor has also the opportunity to adjust variables of the controller during the execution of the scenario, providing an additional b) Network controller for scenario 2 level of flexibility for training.
+Using the CAT interface, the instructor has also the opportunity to adjust variables of the controller during the execution of the scenario, providing an additional level of flexibility for training.